logos-storage/logos-storage-research/evaluations/threat-modeling.md

 When starting a Codex node, the user must load his private key to pay for initiating new storage requests.
-This private key is loaded into memory, and there is no authentication process to use the REST API.
+This private key is loaded into memory, and there is no authentication process to use the API.
 An attacker could reach the user via email phishing, pretending to be from Codex.
 The email might redirect to a malicious website or include a form that, upon the user's click, triggers a request to the Codex node to create a new storage request.